 ● New South Wales

-If you want to purchase land instead, you can skip the cost of stamp duty on land valued under $350,000, and you'll receive a concessional rate for land valued between $350,000 and $450,000.
+If you want to purchase land on which you intend to build a home, you may receive an exemption for land valued up to $350,000 and a concessional rate for land valued over $350,000 and less than $450,000.

 If you’re a first-time buyer hoping to purchase property in Sydney or elsewhere in NSW, check out the OwnHome NSW stamp duty calculator.